kuttaineh/ztt/README.md

 ## Launch

-Same in a Linux, MacOS, or Git for Windows Bash Terminal.
+Same in Linux, MacOS, or Git for Windows Git BASH Terminal.
 Simply type:
 ```
 ztt
 ```